FocalFlare/FF-About-Me-and-TOS/docs/aboutMe.md

 > * PIX Alliance - A collective series involving self-nominated and other-nominated electronic music.
 This series does not follow a yearly "schedule" as each episode is made sporadically.
 > * Uprise of PIX: A milestone-based series celebrating the collection turning older every 7th year from 2017.
 >
-> For videos, I have a crap ton of gaming clips that I've taken within the past years and I'm putting them in multiple different compilation videos of several different clips within a series under the name "Random Clips I Took".
-This series is split into the following:
+> For videos, I have a crap ton of gaming clips that I've taken within the past years and I'm putting them in multiple different compilation videos of several different clips within a series under the name ["Random Clips I Took"](https://www.youtube.com/playlist?list=PLHTN9xwaE13jvWsPhwYjJERQV-AJec0_d).
+This series is actually split into the following:
 >
 > * Random Clips I Took - The main series with a basic-ass name—which is also big on activity where I compile compilations of 99-100 clips.
 These clips are from oldest to newest per folder that I've put them in, and often have the most edits.
 Shortened down as an acronym to "RCIT".
 > * RCIT: Unedited Edition - A private series of compilations that houses any compilation involving edits for excluding parts of any clip, such as certain people talking, certain spoilers of things, or the like.
 This does not include copyright audio as they are always muted as a legal requirement of YouTube whenever they detect it.